jcavera/subjective_time/data/README.md

 Macro resource file lines are semicolon-delimited lists, that are assembed based on the date instructions found in the r_year files.
 Refer to the r_year readme for information on how this assembly is carried out.

+# File format for the r_time.txt file

+Like the macro resource file, the time file is indexed by line, but based on the current time rather than the date as referenced from a separate file.
+The format is the same as that of the macro file, with line lengths being the same (136 characters) and consisting of a semicolon-delimited list.

+In fetching the line, the current local time is used.
+The formula for finding the appropriate line is:

+    line number = ((hours in 24-hour format) * 12) + (minutes rounded to the nearest 5-minute mark)

+As with the macro resource file, the end of each line is not used by the program but is included to make it easier for humans to read.
+In the case of the time file, this is the time in hhmm format.